A Supersymmetry Primer: Experimental signals for supersymmetry

 \section{Experimental signals for supersymmetry}

 So far, the experimental study of supersymmetry has unfortunately been confined to setting limits.
 As we have already remarked in section \ref{subsec:mssm.hints}, there can be indirect signals for supersymmetry from processes that are rare or forbidden in the Standard Model but have contributions from sparticle loops.
-These include $\mu\rightarrow e\gamma$, $b\rightarrow s\gamma$, neutral meson mixing, electric dipole moments for the neutron and the electron, etc. There are also virtual sparticle effects on Standard Model predictions like $R_b$ (the fraction of hadronic $Z$ decays with $b\overline b$ pairs) \cite{Rb} and the anomalous magnetic moment of the muon \cite{muonmoment}, which already exclude some otherwise viable models.
-Extensions of the MSSM (GUT and otherwise) can quite easily predict proton decay and neutron-antineutron oscillations at low but observable rates, even if $R$-parity is exactly conserved.
+These include $\mu\rightarrow e\gamma$, $b\rightarrow s\gamma$, neutral meson mixing, electric dipole moments for the neutron and the electron, etc. There are also virtual sparticle effects on Standard Model predictions like $R_b$ (the fraction of hadronic $Z$ decays with $b\overline b$ pairs) \cite{Rb} and the anomalous magnetic moment of the muon \cite{muonmoment}, which exclude some models that would otherwise be viable.
+Extensions of the MSSM (including, but not limited, to GUTs) can quite easily predict proton decay and neutron-antineutron oscillations at potentially observable rates, even if $R$-parity is exactly conserved.
 However, it would be impossible to ascribe a positive result for any of these processes to supersymmetry in an unambiguous way.
 There is no substitute for the direct detection of sparticles and verification of their quantum numbers and interactions.
 In this section we will give an incomplete and qualitative review of some of the possible signals for direct detection of supersymmetry.
-The reader is encouraged to consult references below for reviews that cover the subject more systematically.
+LHC data and analyses are presently advancing this subject at a very high rate, so that any detailed and specific discussion would be obsolete on a time scale of weeks or months.
+The most recent experimental results from the LHC are available at the ATLAS and CMS physics results web pages.